What Are STDs and who is at risk?

 Another common misconception amongst people is that STDs are just a minor inconvenience which goes away after a while.
 Unfortunately, that isn’t the case.
 If left untreated, most types of STDs could lead to serious complications such as urinary tract infections, infertility and different types of cancer.
 On the other hand, some types of sexually transmitted diseases even cause syphilis and AIDs which could even endanger your life.
 So, keep in mind – no STD is completely harmless.
 Don’t take them lightly.

-How Can You Protect Yourself From STDs
+How Can You Protect Yourself From Sexually Transmitted Diseases

 While the conventional answer to this question is to not have sex at all.
 But that is not the solution.
 You can continue to have healthy and active sex life by taking a few, simple precautions.
 From latex contraceptives to regular tests, you can make your sex life more enjoyable and safe by avoiding STDs quite easily.